kaitz/paq8pxv/components.md

 // second parameter is component index upto number defined in vms
 // third parameter is memory*4096, must be power of two
 // forth parameter is unused
-// sixth parameter is predictionIndex vmi(RCM,0,1024,0,0);
+// fifth parameter is predictionIndex vmi(RCM,0,1024,0,0);
 ```
 ### CM